johelvisguzman/DotNetToolkit.Repository/README.md

 An abstraction of the data layer and handling common data access functionality.

+## How do I get started?
+If you want to use DotNetToolkit.Repository for the first time, the [Getting Started](https://github.com/johelvisguzman/DotNetToolkit.Repository/wiki/Getting-Started) guide will help you.

 ## Packages

 | Package | NuGet Stable  | Downloads | MyGet |